nileshnegi/hackerrank-python/questions.md

 81. Validating Roman Numerals
 You are given a string, and you have to validate whether it's a valid Roman numeral.

+82. Validating phone numbers
+Given `N` inputs, check if they are a valid phone number.
+A valid mobile number is a ten digit number starting with `7`, `8` or `9`.

+83. Validating and Parsing Email Addresses
+A valid email address meets the following criteria -- It's composed of a username, domain name, and extension assembled in this format: `username@domain.extension`.
+The username starts with an English alphabetical character, and any subsequent characters consist of one or more of the following: alphanumeric characters, `-`, `.` and `_`.
+The domain and extension contain only English alphabetical characters.
+The extension is `1`, `2` or `3` characters in length.
+Given `n` pairs of names and email addresses as input, print each name and email address pair having a valid email address on a new line.

+84. Hex Color Code
+You are given `N` lines of CSS code.
+Your task is to print all valid Hex Color Codes, in order of their occurrence from top to bottom.
+Specifications: A Hex color code starts with `#` and has 3 or 6 characters from `0-9` or `A-F`/`a-f`.